thaisc98/reconstructor-binary-image/README.md

-## Recontrctor Binary Image Using Hill climbing
+## Recontructor Binary Image Using Hill climbing

 The objective of this project was to develop an algorithm capable of reconstructing a binary image by minimizing the discrepancy between a target image and a random image.
 The approach involved using a hill climbing optimization technique.